Search

 How do I get a VAT number in Germany?

-Registering for VATis a relatively simple formality compared to setting up a company, but in addition to obtaining a VAT number in Germanyyou’ll need to file periodic VAT returns to ensure your VAT compliance.
+VAT identification is a relatively simpler formality than setting up a company, but beyond obtaining a VAT number in Germany, you’ll need to complete and submit periodic declarations to ensure your VAT compliance.
 Which is why we recommend foreign companies use a fiscal representative or tax advisor.

-Companies with a VAT number in Germany must complete and submit VAT returns in Germany detailing all taxable income (sales) and expenses (costs), with the following periodicity: monthly, annually.
+Companies with a VAT number in Germanymust complete and file VAT declarations in Germany detailing all taxable income (sales) and expenses (costs), at regular intervals:monthly, annually.

-Failure to comply with the deadlines imposed by the German authorities for the deposit and payment of VAT will result in the payment of penalties .
-For this reason, it is recommended that foreign companies use the services of an agent or a tax representative.
+Failure to comply with the deadlines imposed by the German authorities for the deposit and payment of VAT will result in the payment of penalties . [/acfcond]

 These penalties are defined as follows in Germany: